 My work broadly pursues using mathematics to understand how biological systems function because of randomness rather than in spite of it.
 Details on my specific interests can be found below.

 Cells rely on teams of motor proteins to perform critical tasks such as carrying cargo enormous distances and coordinating mitosis.
-These motors behave quite randomly as individuals yet unite harmoniously enough for cells to rely on.
+These motors behave quite randomly as individuals yet unite harmoniously.

-A central theme of my research pursues the question: how does the randomness of individual motors affect their ability to function as a team?
+A central theme of my research pursues the question: how does the randomness of individual motors affect their ability to function collectively?

 CE Miles, SD Lawley, JP Keener